wp-plugins/custom-recent-posts-widget/readme.txt

 == Screenshots ==

-1. <strong>Custom Recent Post Widget.</strong>
+1. Custom Recent Post Widget
-2. <strong>Custom Recent Post Widget when added to sidebar on widget menu.
-Here the number of posts to show is set to 6 and only the 'Wordpress' category is selected.</strong>
+2. Custom Recent Post Widget when added to sidebar on widget menu.
+Here the number of posts to show is set to 6 and only the 'Wordpress' category is selected
-3. <strong>Custom Recent Post Widget showing a list of 6 recent posts from the category 'Wordpress'.</strong>
+3. Custom Recent Post Widget showing a list of 6 recent posts from the category 'Wordpress'
-4. <strong>Custom Recent Post Widget in Kennneth John Odle's blog.</strong>
+4. Custom Recent Post Widget in Kennneth John Odle's blog

 == Changelog ==